sergilopez1/Chess-Clock/README.md

 ## 3D parts

-If you want to assembly all the parts into a compact chess clock, you can print the 3d parts.
+If you want to assembly all the parts into a compact chess clock, you can print my 3d parts.
 Read before the recommendations below to make sure the design fits correctly to your electronic components.

 - You will need a specific pushbutton, otherwise it won't fit into the case, you have more information in the link below.